Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Punctured invariants and the gluing formalism

 \begin{proof} By \cite[Prop.5.5]{ACGSPunc}, which we recalled in Proposition \ref{isoafterenhanced}, the underlying stack morphism of $\gamma_{\btau}:\wt{\fM}^{\ev}_{\btau}\rightarrow \fM^{\ev}_{\btau}$ is an isomorphism.
 Then, by Lemma \ref{gluingreducedlemma}, the following diagram is commutative

 Therefore,

 \end{proof}

-In order to show Lemma \ref{gluingreducedlemma}, we need to mention the notion of punctured maps \textit{weakly marked} by a global type $\btau$ defined in \cite[Def.3.6]{ACGSPunc}, and the moduli space of basic log punctured maps of weak marking by $\btau$, which is denoted $\wt{\fM}^{\ev'}_{\btau}$.
+In order to show Lemma \ref{gluingreducedlemma}, we need punctured maps \textit{weakly marked} by a global type $\btau$ defined in \cite[Def.3.7]{ACGSPunc}, and the moduli space of basic log punctured maps of weak marking by $\btau$, which is denoted $\wt{\fM}^{\ev'}_{\btau}$.
 In contrast to the moduli spaces of punctured maps marked by $\btau$, it carries an extra non-reducedness obtained from the infinitesimal deformation along $\btau$, which naturally occurs in the gluing process.
-We refer \cite{ACGSPunc} for a more detailed discussion of moduli spaces of maps of weak marking.
+See \cite[\S3.5.6]{ACGSPunc} for a more detailed discussion of moduli spaces of maps of weak marking.
 Here, we use this as a bridge between $\wt{\fM}_{\btau}$ and $\wt{\fM}^{\gl,\ev}$.

-\begin{theorem}\cite[Cor.5.11]{ACGSPunc} There is a fine, saturated fiber product of logarithmic stacks
+\begin{theorem}\cite[Cor.5.13]{ACGSPunc} There is a fine, saturated fiber product of logarithmic stacks

 \end{theorem}